 Today is the first day of the July session of my Organize Your Paper Clutter online class.
+(Update: Organize Your Paper Clutter is now available as a self-paced online class.)
 So I thought it would be fun to share a little paper organizing project — a simple coupon organizer.

 This is why I loved the simple, coupon organizer so much.
 It seemed ideal for a casual couponer like me.
 Plus, it keeps coupons visible and it’s nice and portable.
 Here’s how to make one:

 To make this little coupon organizer, all you need is:

 - One 4 x 6 photo brag book.
 (I got mine at Target.)

 - Post-it tabs.
 (I got mine from Office Max)

 - A label maker.
 (I actually ended up using my P-touch label maker.)

 Step 2: Organize your coupons and decide on categories for your organizer.

 - Groceries (I must have had high hopes the day I made the organizer.
 That one is empty.)

 - Local biz (This is for things like skating at the Y, local cooking classes, etc.)